 Refer back to the evaluation plan that was developed as a part of the action plan in Pre-Policy Adoption, Step 3.
 Remember to continually look at your progress against this evaluation plan to ensure you are still on track.
-By evaluating your progress, as well as any changes that have occurred, you will learn what steps are still needed and what adjustments may be needed as well.
+By evaluating your progress, as well as any changes that have occurred, you will learn what steps are still needed and any adjustments that you need to make.